The second step: communicating cars

 Man-machine interfaces for more seamless and reliable driving

 With car-driver dialogue becoming more extensive and complex, the clarity of interfaces is a key factor in driving safety and pleasure.
 Touch interfaces have led to considerable advances, but with the risk of becoming overly complex.
-As such, PSA Group favours a “multi-modal” approach combining touch with the gaze, remote movements and voice.
+As such, Groupe PSA favours a “multi-modal” approach combining touch with the gaze, remote movements and voice.
 The i-Cockpit already constitutes a new driving position architecture with a tablet and a head-up instrument cluster so that drivers can read information without taking their eyes off the road.
 The Group is also carrying out tests on augmented reality, wherein a virtual image is superimposed on the view of the road to improve the driver’s perception of their environment